 [In her October 14, 2017 op-ed in the New York Times, columnist Maureen Dowd quoted from Shirley Temple’s memoir in which the mop-topped actress described how Freed exposed himself to her.]

-Chase’s thesis (“lech”) was proven twice.
+Chase’s thesis (“lech”) was proven not once but twice.
 The first time, “I go up to the office and I go in and he is on a chaise lounge, like a chair.
 He had a chair next to it.
 He was sitting down.”

 Things began innocently enough.
 “Freed had been a song writer and he knew my mom [pianist Lee Keith] from New York.
 My mom had been going out with a guy who was also a songwriter, and he was best friends with Freed.
 He starts asking about my mom and figuring out what we’re going to do.